charlesbrandt/public/code/version_control/git.md

 See also web-ui-api-db/README.md for a branching strategy on handling changes to a foundation that exists outside of the current repository.

+#### Compare branches

+Frequently this step is done on a web service like Github.
+Better integration with issue tracker that way.
+Notification emails are automatically sent.

+    git diff branch1..branch2

 ### Renaming a branch